-As a member of The Long Run Nikoi has been subjected to a detailed review in 2015 and an external audit in 2018 and is in the process of applying for GER status.
-GER status is recognized by the Global Sustainable Tourism Council.
-Only 12 hotels in the world have GER status.
+As a member of The Long Run Nikoi has been subjected to a detailed review in 2015 and an external audit in 2018 and in 2022 was awarded GER® status.
+GER® status is recognized by the Global Sustainable Tourism Council.
+Only 10 hotels in the world have GER® status.